 Our certificate of incorporation authorizes our board of directors to issue preferred stock without stockholder approval.
 If our board of directors elects to issue preferred stock, it could be more difficult for a third party to acquire us.
-In addition, some provisions of our certificate of incorporation and bylaws could make it more difficult for a third party to acquire control of us, even if the change of control would be beneficial to our stockholders, including:
+In addition, some provisions of our certificate of incorporation and bylaws could frustrate attempts to replace our management or our directors or effect a transaction that may be in the best interests of our stockholders, including: